 Fingerprint recognition is based on analyzing basic patterns — whorls, loops and ridges — that are observed in human fingerprints.
 They are unique for every individual and do not change their structure over the time, with some slight exceptions.
 The main recognition algorithms are minutiae matching, correlation-based matching and non-minutiae feature-based matching.

 Fingerprint PAIs are usually replicated with simple and available materials: clear gelatin, modelling clay, silicone, etc. Fingerprint samples can be procured through deception or coercion, as well as from leaked databases or even high-definition hand photos.

 The former type involves either printed copies or digital iris photos presented from a high-definition screen.
-The latter type is much harder to execute as it requires financial expenses and a paramount skill level.
+The latter type is much harder to execute as it requires higher financial expense and skill level.

 Electrocardiogram recognition is reported to be high in uniqueness and performance and medium only in measurability.
-ECG signals are highly unique for every person indeed, although they can be unstable and fuzzy in case of emotional stress or physical activity.
+ECG signals are highly unique for every person, although they can be unstable and fuzzy in case of emotional stress or physical activity.

-On the common user level ECG signals are registered with either smartwatches or wrist identity wearables akin to Nymi Band.
-However, cases of successful ECG spoofing are known.
+On the common user level, ECG signals are registered with either smartwatches or wrist identity wearables such as the Nymi Band.
+However, cases of successful ECG spoofing have been discovered.
 An experiment by Eberz et al. demonstrated that an ECG signal can be intercepted and used for attacking a wearable authentication device.